 Since 2003, I’ve edited hundreds of essays written by students applying for admission to American universities, and just as many if not more letters of recommendation written by their professors and employers.
 Because many applicants in this part of the world interpret instructions like “write 400 to 600 words” as meaning “as close to 600 as possible,” I’ve become adept at cutting out the unnecessary and rephrasing the verbose.
 I pride myself on not only making my client’s writing clearer, but also saving the reader’s time.

-For clients in the North America and Greater China, I’ve edited academic papers, PhD dissertations, novels, and book-length travelogs, notably this book about Canada.
+For clients in the North America and Greater China, I’ve edited academic papers, novels, and book-length travelogues, notably this book about Canada.

 A large-scale editing project in early 2019 was a textbook about China’s Belt and Road Initiative.
-A previous editing job was the economics book pictured here.
-In every case I handle, I double-check facts, fix grammar problems, search for words the writer uses too often (“Dear Client… I’m replacing ‘likely’ with ‘probably’ in some instances…”), change “more” to “additional” if it reduces ambiguity… and make sure every period is on the right side of the bracket.
+Before that, I edited the economics book pictured here.
+In every case I handle, I double-check facts, fix grammar problems, search for words the writer uses too often, change “more” to “additional” if it reduces ambiguity… and make sure every period is on the right side of the bracket.